israman30/Swift-Playground/README.md

 #### Israel Manzo
 This repository will review strings, integers, duobles, booleans, functions, classes and more swift properties and methods.
 Este repository revisa propiedades, metodos, funciones y variables en el lenguage the programacion swift.

 ## Variables
+> variable is a value that can change, depending on conditions or on information passed to the program.
+> > Variable is un valor que cambia, dependiendo de condiciones o informacion pasada al programa.

 > Variables are mutable
 >> Variables pueden ser alteradas